Double soft current at one-loop in QCD: Double soft current at one-loop

 \subsection{Time-Like results for double soft quarks}

-The soft quark amplitude is decomposed into four gauge invariant building blocks, a piece of uniform transcendental weight $\cM^{\rm {u.t.}}$, a piece which violates uniform transcendentality $\cM^{\rm {u.t.v.}}$, a sub-leading-color contribution given by the last triangle diagram in Figure \ref{fig:3} $\cM^{\rm {s.l.}}$, and the $n_f$ term $\cM^{\rm {nf}}$.
-Amplitudes of helicity configuration $\bar Q^-Q^+$ can be obtained by complex conjugation\footnote{Colors left untouched, the complex conjugation was only implemented on the kinematical part. }.
+The soft quark amplitude is decomposed into four gauge invariant building blocks, a piece of uniform transcendental weight $\cM^{\rm {u.t.}}$, a piece which violates uniform transcendentality $\cM^{\rm {u.t.v.}}$, a subleading-color contribution given by the last triangle diagram in Fig.~(\ref{fig:3}) $\cM^{\rm {s.l.}}$, and the $n_f$ term $\cM^{\rm {nf}}$.
+Amplitudes for the helicity configuration $\bar Q^-Q^+$ can be obtained by complex conjugation\footnote{Colors left untouched, the complex conjugation is implemented only on the kinematical part. }.

+Regarding overall normalizations: for the single soft gluon Eqs.~(\ref{eq:treesingle},\ref{eq:ab.}) and double soft quark Eqs.~(\ref{eq:quark_tree},\ref{eq:softQuark},\ref{eq:softQuark2}), our expressions carry an overall minus sign compared to Refs~\cite{Catani:1999ss, Catani:2021kcy}.
+The minus sign is an overall phase factor and the cancels in squared amplitude.
+Accounting for it, our results agree with~\cite{ Catani:2021kcy} when external legs are treated in four dimensions.